PromptingPufferfish/AI-Food-Assistant/README.md

 5. Derive all ingredients from the recipes and the quantities. use metric units like gram, kilo or litre.
 Create an aggregated list with ingredients and the summed quantities accross all recipes.
 Store the list with one ingredient + summed quantity per line. no headings or other additions.
 Store under /memory/SHOPPINGLIST_YYYY-WW where YYYY-WW represents the calendar week the mealplan related to this shopping list is scheduled for.

-6. Store the ingredients in Google Keep list <shopping_list_name>.
-Obtain the <note_id> of the shopping list first by using gkeep search "<shopping_list_name>".
+6. Store the ingredients in Google Keep note <note_name>.
+Obtain the <note_id> of the shopping list first by using gkeep.py search "<note_name>".

-7. Then execute skill gkeep ("gkeep add") per each line in the ITEMS* file.
+7. Then execute skill gkeep ("gkeep.py add") per each line in the ITEMS* file.
 Create a shell script containing all the gkeep add commands for all the ingredients.
-Execute the shell script to ensure that items are all created within one single process. no gkeep login needed, authorization is already done in the background.
+Execute the shell script to ensure that items are all created within one single process. no gkeep.py login needed, authorization is already done in the background.

 7. Give me a hint when everything is done.
 ```